giovazmoreno/spa-angulat-git/README.md

 ### About the proyect

 This is a single-page application that consult from a json file a list of heroes of comics.
-This app lets know a brief description of the heroe, the date of its first apparition, it´s main power, the production house than belongs to and an image of the character.
+This app lets know a brief description of the heroe, the date of its first apparition, main power, the production house than belongs to and an image of the character.
 Also its possible to search the heroes that match with the search criteria that applies.

 ***

-Heroes of Comics is a app made in Angular (9), using the Bootstrap framework for the responsive style.
+Heroes of Comics is an app made in Angular (9), using the Bootstrap framework for the responsive style.

 For this proyect were used concepts like:
 - Templates